Montebelluna: Cultural institutions

+Events

+Since 1990, the "Palio del Vecchio Mercato" has been held in the town.
+On the first Sunday of September, the Montebelluna districts (Biadene, Busta, Caonada, Centro, Contea, Guarda, Mercato Vecchio, Pederiva, Posmon, San Gaetano, and Sant'Andrea) compete in a team race, pulling a farm cart loaded with typical products along the route from the Town Hall to Mercato Vecchio (almost two kilometers uphill).
+This is the road that merchants once had to laboriously travel to sell their goods at the local market.
+Since 2000, the Europalio has been an integral part of the Palio, in which Montebelluna's twinned towns compete against a team of locals.

+The Ancient Festival of San Biagio takes place on February 3rd,organized by the Comitato Civico Mercato Vecchio of Montebelluna.

 Infrastructure and transport

 Roads

 Situated along the Schiavonesca-Marosticana state road 248, Montebelluna also represents an important stop on the so-called via Feltrina, current provincial road 2.
 The city is served by the toll booth of the same name on the Pedemontana Veneta superstrada, which opened to traffic on 28 May 2021.

 Between 1913 and 1931 the city center and the aforementioned road routes saw the presence of the tracks of the Montebelluna-Asolo and Montebelluna-Valdobbiadene tramways, managed by the Società Veneta, which at the time represented an important development tool for the economy of the area.

 The people of Montebelluna had been waiting for it for 50 years and on February 18, 2023, after the delay due to the particular international economic situation, the long-awaited railway underpass of via Piave was opened.

 Urban mobility

 The urban and extra-urban bus services are carried out by the company Mobilità di Marca.
 The municipal area is served by 4 urban lines.
 Montebelluna has a bus station from which the MOM lines branch off towards Treviso, the other municipalities of the Treviso area and also extended towards other locations outside the Province of Treviso.